 - All Girl Scouts are entitled to privacy when using restrooms, changing rooms, and showers.
-Unless a request is made by the Girl Scout, no separate sleeping arrangements are necessary.
+Unless a reasonable request is made by the Girl Scout, no separate sleeping arrangements are necessary.
 Otherwise, toilets and showers at camp are single use.
-Lockable bathroom stalls can be used by all campers and staff as private changing spaces. - Campers are grouped in living units by program group. - For campers sleeping on site, each camper will be assigned their own bed.
-Beds are private spaces not shared with others.
-Campers have separate sleeping spaces from staff members.
-If a camper needs the attention of a staff member during the night, they will have access to the staff member's sleeping area.
+Lockable bathroom stalls can be used by all campers and staff as private changing spaces. - Campers are grouped in living units by program group.